Bordered Floer Homology of (2,2n)-Torus Link Complement: Computation of the bordered Floer bimodule of the (2,2n)-torus link

 \textbf{Algebra element $\rho_3 \otimes \sigma_1$ and $\rho_1 \otimes \sigma_3$.} There are two domains which contribute to $\rho_3 \otimes \sigma_1$; those are $Q_1 + R_1 + R_2 + \cdots R_{2n-3} + Q_5$ and $Q_1 + P_1 + R_2 + P_3 + R_4 + \cdots R_{2n-4} + P_{2n-3} + Q_5$.
 This gives $\mathbf{ab} \mapsto \rho_3 \otimes \sigma_1 \otimes (\mathbf{x_1 y_{2n-1}} + \mathbf{x_{2n-1} y_1})$.
 Again, using the symmetry of the diagram, $\mathbf{ab} \mapsto \rho_1 \otimes \sigma_3 \otimes (\mathbf{x_1 y_{2n-1}} + \mathbf{x_{2n-1} y_1})$. \\

-Now, we will be mostly working on differentials whose domain is non-rectangular.
-To find holomorphic curves of such domains we will dualize $\widehat{CFDD}$ to $\widehat{CFAA}$, so that we can use the $\mathcal{A}_{\infty}$ structure of it and ensure the existence of holomorphic curves and its count(modulo 2). \\
+Now, we will work on differentials whose domains are non-rectangular.
+To find holomorphic curves of such domains, we will dualize $\widehat{CFDD}$ to $\widehat{CFAA}$ so that we can use the $\mathcal{A}_{\infty}$ structure of it and ensure the existence of holomorphic curves and their count (modulo two). \\